The Problem I Set Out to Solve

 Research

-There’s a mountain of logistics a group has to navigate through such as budget, scheduling and building an itinerary while also researching flights, accommodation, transportation and activities.
+Group has to navigate budgets, schedules and building an itinerary while also researching flights, accommodation, transportation and activities.
 Doing this while balancing needs, preferences and personalities is incredibly overwhelming for people who already have to balance their daily life and work/school.

 With a market in mind to dive deeper, I created a working hypothesis then researched to validate it.